 In the following year, still fearful of British sea power and colonial ambitions, Spain swung back into the French camp, signing the Treaty of San Ildefonso (1796) and declaring war on Britain.
 It turned out to be disastrous for Spain.
 A joint Franco-Spanish fleet was crushed at Cape St Vincent (off the Algarve coast, southern Portugal), the island of Trinidad was taken by England, British ships blockaded Cadiz and most trade with America was cut off.

 Meanwhile in revolutionary France, Napoleon Bonaparte was making a name for himself.
 After a number of military victories, he effectively took power declaring himself First Consul in 1799, and Emperor in 1804.
-Napoleon’s soldiers entered Spain in 1807, their presence eventually unleashing a war of independence that brought about political and social changes that left an indelible mark on modern Spain.
+Napoleon’s soldiers entered Spain in 1807, their presence eventually unleashing a war of independence (aka the Peninsular War) that brought about political and social changes that left an indelible mark on modern Spain.

 Herr, Richard The Eighteenth Century Revolution in Spain Princeton 1958 (Second Printing 1973).